Tucsonans have planted 52,563 trees so far. Help us reach 60,000!

 Where trees are needed

 Parts of Tucson have lots of trees.
 Other areas have very few, and that poses heat-related health risks, especially for seniors and children.
 To focus efforts on planting trees where they’re needed most, Mayor Rothschild has designated special shade priority areas, shown in orange on the map below.
+For an interactive map, visit PAG’s Green Infrastructure Planning Tool.

 Shade priority areas